 Cryptocurrency has the potential to completely transform how our economy functions—and it’s already doing it.
 Many countries have either allowed or fully embraced cryptocurrencies like Bitcoin, the market cap for multiple cryptocurrencies has exceeded $1 billion, and public regard for cryptocurrencies is at an all-time high (and climbing higher).

-That means the core institutions of our economy (i.e., banks) will need to evolve if they’re going to thrive, or even survive, when crypto begins to take over.
+That means core institutions of our economy will need to evolve if they’re going to thrive when crypto takes over.

 Why Cryptocurrency Is a Threat and Ways Banks Must Transform to Thrive in an Era of Cryptocurrency

 On the surface, crypto may not seem like a threat to banks and other financial institutions, but it poses the potential for disruption in several key ways: